ruby-rdf/json-ld/README.md

 JSON::LD can now be used to create a _context_ from an RDFS/OWL definition, and optionally include a JSON-LD representation of the ontology itself.
 This is currently accessed through the `script/gen_context` script.

+If the [jsonlint][] gem is installed, it will be used when validating an input document.

 Install with `gem install json-ld`

 ### JSON-LD Streaming Profile